What is a Real Estate Deposit?

 • The deposit is paid upfront with the offer and held in trust.

-• The down payment is the total amount a buyer contributes toward the purchase price at closing (minimum 5% in Canada, subject to mortgage rules).
+• The down payment is the total amount a buyer contributes toward the purchase price at closing.
+This amount must meet the minimum requirements set by Canadian mortgage rules (e.g., a minimum of 5% of the purchase price for homes up to $500,000).

 • The deposit is credited toward the down payment at closing.